 Child Care and Development Fund (CCDF): the primary federal channel

 CCDF is the cornerstone of childcare funding in the United States.
-The federal government allocates roughly $11 billion per year to states, which must spend at minimum 9% on quality improvement activities.
+The federal government allocates $12.38 billion nationally for FY2026 to states (HHS FY2026 budget documents), which must spend at minimum 9% on quality improvement activities.
 This quality set-aside is the portion that flows to providers as grants, bonuses, and training subsidies — not the family subsidy portion, which goes directly to families as vouchers.

 CCDF subsidy reimbursements (not grants, but critical revenue)